ChrisZie/HugoSymphony/content/service/_index.md

     question2: is being invested by Marketers in Social Media advertising this year, **more than all** other marketing options?
     answer: 'What did you invest?<br>
     Visitors, donors, and volunteers are on Social Media.
 This must be your biggest marketing tool to guarantee your success.<br><br>
-    We setup and design fantastic profiles and will guide you on where, when, and what to post to get found by everyone.'
+    We set up and design fantastic profiles and will guide you on where, when, and what to post to get found by everyone.'

   - name: __VOLUNTEERISM__
     icon: "images/responsive.svg"